 When Member States set minimum performance requirements for transparent building elements like windows, European Aluminium recommends using the ‘energy balance’ methodology that considers both insulation and solar heat gains to assess their thermal performance.

-The European Commission’s long-anticipated proposal for the revision of the Waste Shipment Regulation was published in November 2021.
-The proposal identifies progress in establishing a level playing field for EXTRA-EU shipments and the need to reduce the complexity and administrative burden associated with INTRA-EU waste shipments.
-This file is a key priority for the aluminium sector because it can help to ensure a continuous supply of scrap in Europe and maximise the sector’s contribution to the EU’s Circular Economy and Green Deal ambitions.
+The European Commission’s long-anticipated proposal for the revision of the Waste Shipment Regulation entered into force in April 2024 The proposal identifies progress in establishing a level playing field for EXTRA-EU shipments and the need to reduce the complexity and administrative burden associated with INTRA-EU waste shipments.
+This file is a key priority for the aluminium sector because it can help to ensure a continuous supply of scrap in Europe, establishes a level-playing field with third countries having to demonstrate equivalent environmental conditions to treat EU waste and maximises the sector’s contribution to the EU’s Low-Carbon and Circular Economy ambitions.
 We cooperate with policy makers, cross-industry partners, the full recycling value chain, and downstream partners to develop a holistic framework that can strengthen the transition to a circular economy.

 The EU’s Waste Framework Directive lays down basic concepts and definitions related to waste management, including definitions of waste, recycling, and recovery.
 European Aluminium welcomes the Commission’s intention to revise this framework.
 Modernising waste legislation is a timely and necessary step to establish a resource-based framework fit for the transition to a Circular Economy and well-equipped to meet the objectives of the European Green Deal.